Student Staff

 Jemma S. Nazarali ’25

 Jemma is from Summit, New Jersey, and is a PPE and Economics dual major.
 She first developed an interest in public policy in high school while working on Tom Malinowski’s congressional campaign, and cultivated this passion in the summer of 2022 through her work as a research assistant at the CMC Policy Lab.
 Her summer fellowship with the Keck Center for International Relations, during which she researched the effect of fast fashion on the labor forces of low-income countries, further developed her interest in political economy.
 Jemma has also pursued an interest in criminal and civil justice through work at Harvard Law School’s Access to Justice Lab.
-At the Rose, Jemma has written an article for the Inland Empire Outlook and worked on the Housing Project, Kosmont, and minimum wage research.
+At the Rose, Jemma has written an article for the Spring 2023 edition of the Inland Empire Outlook and worked on the Housing Project, Kosmont, and minimum wage research.
 Outside of the Rose, Jemma works for the Policy Lab, the CWPD, and as an Advocate.
 She studied abroad (Milan, Italy) in the fall of 2023.

 Andrea Y. Santillan-Galindo ’25